Out of 18 books of Mahabharata, Sabha Parva is the 2nd Book. There are ten sections (Upaparvas) in Sabha Parva of the Great Epic Mahabharata.

 This contains 8 chapters and 389 verses.
 Arjuna wanted to defeat all the kings and collect taxes from them to increase their wealth.
 So he requested for permission from his brother Yudhishthira to set out on a march of victory towards the north, the quarter ruled by Kubera.
-Arjuna’s decision was hailed by Sage Vyasa.
-He said that Arjuna should go towards the north, Bhima towards east, Sahadeva to the south and Nakula towards west on victory march.
+Sage Vyasa hailed Arjuna’s decision.
+He said that Arjuna should go towards the north, Bhima towards the east, Sahadeva to the south, and Nakula towards the west on a victory march.
 The Pandavas followed his word.
 Yudhishthira stayed back at Khandavaprastha.
 Asked by Janamejaya, Vaisampayana narrated the victory march of the Pandavas.
-The four sons of Kunti went on to conquer the four directions of the earth at the same time, and having returned to Indraprastha with great wealth, presented all that to Dharmaraja.
+The four sons of Kunti went on to conquer the four directions of the earth simultaneously, and having returned to Indraprastha with great wealth, presented all that to Dharmaraja.

 6. Rajasuya Parva